The August Strindberg Rep Theatre presents

 August Strindberg (1849-1912)

-The August Strindberg Repertory Theatre, resident company at the Gene Frankel Theatre, was founded in honor of Sweden's great playwright and is committed to production of his best, and less often performed, plays in new translations and interpretations that illuminate the plays for today's American audience.
+The August Strindberg Rep Theatre, resident company at the Gene Frankel Theatre, was founded in honor of Sweden's great playwright and is committed to production of his best, and less often performed, plays in new translations and interpretations that illuminate the plays for today's American audience.

 go to the top